 These days you can find just about anything in my grilled cheese sandwich, like my Sweet Sausage Grilled Cheese and Italian Style Grilled Cheese.
 While I’ve been indulging in adventurous deliciousness with my adaptations my wife is sticking with the basic cheese only model.
 Of course, it makes her crazy when she see’s me enjoying any of the combination of flavors I’ve come up with on my grilled cheese.

-I made these ooey, gooey, amazing pepperoni pizza grilled cheese sandwiches while Lisa was at the beach with her family.
-I won’t even try to make you believe that I shared these heavenly sammies with anyone, because the truth of the matter is I gorged myself on those mouth-watering sandwiches.
+For that very reason, I waited until Lisa was spending the day at the beach with her family to make these ooey, gooey, ah-mazing pepperoni pizza grilled cheese sandwiches.
+And I won’t even try to make you believe that I shared these heavenly sammies with anyone because the truth of the matter is I devoured both of those ah-mazingly delicious sandwiches myself.

 - 4 slices of sourdough bread thickly sliced from a wide loaf.

 - 1/2 pound thick cut yellow American cheese